Psoriasis treatment

 Read more about calcipotriol.

 Tar preparations reduce the thickness of the psoriasis.
 Tar preparations include bath oils, creams, ointment and shampoos.
 Coal tar has a distinctive smell that some people dislike and tar preparations can be messy and stain clothing.
-They are safe.
+They can also make the bath and shower very slippery.

-Phototherapy is ultraviolet light delivered in a controlled way to treat psoriasis.
-A course of treatment usually takes about 8-10 weeks and will require treatment sessions two to three times a week.
+Phototherapy is the controlled use of ultraviolet light to treat psoriasis.
+A course of treatment is usually for 8 to 10 weeks, 2 to 3 times a week.
 Two types of light are used:

 • narrowband ultraviolet B light (nbUVB/TLO1)